 They entered the chemical structure of 500,000 drug-like small molecule compounds into the computer to see which may affect the S. mutans biofilm.
 From there they selected 90 compounds to perform computer simulations of how these 90 compounds would affect the three S. mutans enzymes that form dextran biofilm.

 This entire idea of preventing the formation of dextran by S. mutans isn’t new.
 Previously, scientists have found ways to reduce the biofilm – but never enough to really help.
 Through those previous scientific studies, scientists found out more about the structure of the enzymes that form the biofilm.
 This knowledge about the structure of enzymes is what allowed the computer simulations to work.
 The computer simulations pointed out one compound, that seemed to work better than the others.
 They named this compound #G43.

 Rats seem to have the same type of susceptibility to cavities as humans, but (like humans) only when the rats are fed a diet with sugars.
-The result was that the rats treated with #G43, shown in computer simulations to reduce formation of S. mutans biofilm by more than 95%, showed major reductions in cavity formation than rats fed with the same sugary diet without the treatment with the compound.
+The result was that the rats treated with #G43, shown in computer simulations to reduce formation of S. mutans biofilm by more than 95%, showed major reductions in cavity formation compared to rats fed with the same sugary diet without the treatment with the compound.

 The Best Laid Plans of Mice (in this case Rats) and men (in this case Researchers)…sometimes turn out screwy!

 But here’s the really strange part that nobody’s talking about.
 In the tests on the rats, there was absolutely no statistically significant difference in the amount of S. mutans biofilm created between the test group and the control group of rats.
 In other words, the rats treated with #G43 still had as much biofilm, but they had 95.6% less cavity formation.

 Do you have any idea why?
 I certainly don’t…and neither do those research scientists.